chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 meets your needs best.

-But the beauty of this hybrid approach is that you can use the single file version to get started quickly and obtain 95% of the benefits, and then bother setting up a full install _only when you need it_, if ever.
+But the beauty of this hybrid approach is that you can use the single file version to get started quickly.
+You'll obtain probably 95% of the benefits.
+Then you can bother setting up the full install _only when you need it_, if ever.

 Full disclosure: the full installation is bazel-only for now.
 We're going to need to lean on the community for CMake support.
 Pull requests welcome!